hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * But when people are write such functions they are not saying that they are wrote own language

 [10:53:26](#1663066406556KKyeB:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Perhaps because it was not their intention to communicate with these functions? í ½í¸‰
+Perhaps because it was not their intention to communicate with these functions? ğŸ˜‰

 [11:04:49](#1663067089557NqlqX:gitter.im) <bubnenkoff (Dmitry Bubnenkov)>:
 But then when language become SDL?
 When foo bar baz solve only domain specific task?